 2. Conditional status (CA): Students who have not submitted all required documentation may be admitted as conditional status.
 Failure to provide documentation by the end of the first semester of enrollment will prevent a student from future registration and official transcript release.
 Students with a conditional admission status are not eligible for federal financial aid.

 Admission of Distance Education Students:

 Students interested in taking distance education courses should follow the regular admissions and financial aid processes.
 Students may contact these offices by phone and email as well as virtual or in-person appointment.
-New or returning students who have never taken a distance education course at the College should complete the distance education orientation located in the learning management system by the first day of class.
+New or returning students who have never taken a distance education course at the College should complete the Virtual Learning Guide located in the learning management system by the first day of class.
 This orientation gives students valuable information about the learning management system, technology requirements, student services, learning resources, and how to be a successful online student.
 Students will be provided with a secure login to access the learning management system and myNW-SCC.

 NW-SCC must provide enrolled and prospective distance education students with information on filing complaints or grievances with the college, with its accrediting agency, and with the appropriate state agency for handling complains in the student's state of residence/location.
 Please review the information in our Distance Education Student Handbook for details.